shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-04-30-individual-why-discovery/post.md

 * Break time
 * During the break, facilitator should be identifying common themes
 * Facilitator shares the common themes identified through their notes
-* At the end, storyteller choses the theme (from 2+ stories) that feels like their unique contribution
+* At the end, storyteller chooses the theme (from 2+ stories) that feels like their unique contribution
 * Themes become the HOWs for the storyteller's Golden Circle
 * Facilitator & storytellers take 5 minutes to separately write the storyteller's WHY
 * Share both versions and make a draft with either or both